ArdanaLabs/dUSD/docs/reasoning/dusd-spec-onchain.md

 ## Vault Address validator

 Parameters:
-- Admin keys? (this is in the spec I think in error)
 - Protocol config address/currency symbol
 - Price oracle address/ currency symbol

+Maybe:
+- Admin keys? (this is in the spec I think in error)

 Constraints:
 - input must be a valid vault